 We understand that coping with the unexpected passing of a loved one is a very painful experience.
 That is why we try to approach these cases with as much sensitivity and compassion as possible.

 In addition to the emotional trauma your family is dealing with, your financial stability may be compromised as well.
-Because of this, we are currently offering free consultations for personal injury victims.
+Because of this, we offer free legal consultations for personal injury victims.
 Call us today at 212-221-1000 for assistance.